Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-mtVwiCQ5sZI,244.7445,261.97004166666665.md

 ### Transcript

-> of the journey we're driving from Gothenburg 50 minutes to the power plant and schnitz little schnitz a little baby over here duh don't people kick the tires and that a
+> and so now here we are at the last part of the journey we're driving from Gothenburg 50 minutes to the power plant and schnitz little schnitz a little baby over here duh don't people kick the tires and that a thing if you kick a tire and it's like a